Ad-Dharmi

-The Ad-Dharmi (meaning "primal spiritual path") is a sect in the state of Punjab, in India and is an alternative term for the Ravidasia religion.
+The Ad-Dharmi (meaning "primal spiritual path") is a sect in the state of Punjab, in India and was a precursor movement of the Ravidasia religion that arose in 1920.
 The term Ad-Dharm came into popular usage in the early part of the 20th century, when many followers of Ravidas who had converted to Sikhism were severely discriminated against due to their low-caste status, even though the Sikh religion is strictly against the caste system in its theology.
 Many of these converts stopped attending Sikh gurdwaras controlled by Jat Sikhs and built their own shrines upon arrival in the UK, Canada, and Fiji Island.
+In colonial Punjab, the movement was one of the autonomous mobilizations established by disenfranchised Dalits.
 Ad-Dharmis comprise 11.48% of the total of Scheduled Caste communities in Punjab.

 History

+The Adi-movements were various Dalit religious movements to break away from Hinduism that arose in the 1910s and 1920s in India, with the Ad-Dharmis being one of the Adi-movements and the first to develop the concept of "Adi" amongst them.
+These movements arose as a reaction to Jyotiba Phule's assertion that the Brahmins were foreign Aryans who came to India and subjugated the indigenous races, such as the Dalits.
+The Chamars of Punjab, traditionally disenfranchised leather-workers, had found greater prosperity, especially in the Doaba region, during the colonial-period due to British demands for boots, shoes, and other leather-based goods.
+This allowed some Chamars to become educated and travel abroad, such as to the U.S. or England, where they were exposed to leftist thought.
+This upward mobility amongst the Chamars engendered movements by the early 1920's to improve their social-standing in society.
+Most of the early figures of the Ad-Dharmi movement had initially been members of the Arya Samaj movement and attempted to invoke social reform from within that organization, although they were ideologically opposed by much of the Arya Samaj, such as Sant Ram of Hoshiarpur establishing the Jat-Pat-Todak Mandal ("Society for the Abolition of Caste") within the Arya Samaj, although with not much success, with the Arya Samaj heads opposing him, causing him to leave the Arya Samaj.